zoemlt/react-blog/README.md

 - Adding tags to each blog post.
   Clicking on the tag will show all blogs with that tag.
+  Have a plus button to add a new tag directly to the blog post.

 - Back arrow button for each page to return to the previous page.

 - Create a new blog author

 - Search bar

 # Getting Started with Create React App